Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-When enable, Kong will generate granular debug data about various portions of the request lifecycle, such as DB or DNS queries, plugin execution, core handler timing, etc.
+When enabled, Kong generates granular debug data about various portions of the request lifecycle, such as DB or DNS queries, plugin execution, core handler timing, etc.